 MBA 525: Taxes and Business Strategy (3 hrs)

-This course focuses on the importance of tax considerations in making business decisions.
-Developing a framework for understanding how taxes affect business strategy and financing decisions in a wide variety of settings.
-Course concepts are applied to such decision contexts as investments, compensation and pensions, organizational form, multinational ventures, mergers and acquisitions, and family tax planning.
+This course focuses on the importance of tax considerations in making business decisions, developing a framework for understanding how taxes affect business strategy, and financing decisions in a wide variety of settings.
+Course concepts apply to investments, compensation and pensions, organizational form, multinational ventures, mergers and acquisitions, and family tax planning.
 The ultimate goal is to provide you with a new approach to thinking about taxes (and all forms of government intervention) that will be valuable even as laws and governments change.

 Prerequisite: MBA 520